7 Expert Tips to Protect Your Lawn This Winter

 About Lush Lawn

 Founded in Grand Blanc and headquartered in Rochester Hills, Lush Lawn – Safari Tree has been providing Southeast Michigan with superior lawn and tree care since 2004.
 The company currently operates four branches in Southeast Michigan (Rochester Hills, Grand Blanc, Brighton, and Plymouth) and employs over 90 sales and service personnel, as well as state certified technicians and arborists.

 Do you need help restoring your lawn back to health?
-Lush Lawn is here to help, from removing weeds, to pest control, and much more.
+Lush Lawn is here to help, from providing lawn fertilizer service, removing weeds, to pest control, and much more.
 Contact our expert lawn care team in your area and don’t forget to request your free estimate!